nuvitekdev/SalesforceFrameworks/force-app/main/UtilityComponents/nuviAI/README.md

 - During decision-making processes that benefit from AI-powered recommendations
 - For creating first drafts of reports, proposals, or other business documents
 - To provide self-service AI assistance to employees across the organization
+- When you need to extract information from attached images, diagrams, or PDFs
+- For processing and analyzing visual content like receipts, business cards, or screenshots

 ## Where to Deploy the NuviAI Assistant